-Once you have cleared through your multiple utensils, it’s time to turn your attention toward those 8 billion tupperware containers that are taking over your cupboards.
+Once you have cleared through your multiple utensils, it’s time to turn your attention toward those 8 billion Tupperware containers that are taking over your cupboards.
 I know they’re there.
-Depending on how messy of a situation you’ve got, you may need a bit longer than 10 minutes.
+Depending on how messy a situation you’ve got, you may need a bit longer than 10 minutes.
 Let’s be honest.

 Go through as quickly as you can and try to match lids to containers.
 If there are any that don’t have a “partner” it’s time to toss them.
 Here is a guide to what can and cannot be recycled.

 I personally donated all of our old plastic food storage containers and purchased high quality, glass containers instead.
 This is a better option for the environment and for my family.

 Maybe you are a crazy mini-hoarder who loves to collect hotel shampoos or maybe you’ve just managed to accumulate far too much hair product throughout the years.